 Mascil (2013-2016) was a FP7 project which was funded as part of the Science with and for Society programme.
 In mascil, 18 partners from 13 countries collaborated to develop classroom and PD materials.
 A major mascil innovation is connecting IBL in school with the world of work and thus, to make science more meaningful for young European students and motivate their interest in careers in related fields. mascil has won a Scientix award for materials and reached approximately 75.000 persons (e.g., teachers through professional training courses).
 A multi-level dissemination plan involved policy, research, industry and practice and led to major successes: amongst others the establishment of the conference series Educating-the-Educators and the foundation of the first European Network of STEM Professional Development Centres.

-Primas (2010-2013) is officially completed, however, the work and impact of this successful project continues.
+PRIMAS (2010-2013) is officially completed, but the work and impact of this successful project continues.
 In addition to its success story status and Scientix award for its dissemination guide, PRIMAS is being promoted as a best practice example in the Public Engagement Innovations catalogue.
 PRIMAS promotes inquiry-based learning approaches and has successfully implemented a multi-level and multi-stakeholder dissemination plan.
-During project lifetime, PRIMAS reached over 7000 teachers in training activities.
+During its project lifetime, PRIMAS reached over 7000 teachers in training activities.

 Instem (2012-2015) is an LLP network that grew out of the informal Network of Project Coordinators (ProCoNet).
 It is an initiative to promote innovation in STEM education, provides networking opportunities and synthesizes innovation in the field.
 Some of the project’s conclusions were taken up in the European Commission’s 2015 Science Education Report.